bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

-The first two properties define a Markov chain which is `ergodic <https://nlp.stanford.edu/IR-book/html/htmledition/definition-1.html>`__, which implies that a that there is a steady state distribution.
+The first two properties define a Markov chain which is `ergodic <https://nlp.stanford.edu/IR-book/html/htmledition/definition-1.html>`__, which implies that there is a steady state distribution.
-The third property is used to define the particular MCMC algorithm.
+The third property is used to ensure that the Markov chain can be used in an MCMC algorithm.

-One of the earliest MCMC algorithms was the `Metropolis-Hastings Algorithm <https://en.wikipedia.org/wiki/Metropolis–Hastings_algorithm>`__
+One of the earliest MCMC algorithms was the `Metropolis-Hastings algorithm <https://en.wikipedia.org/wiki/Metropolis–Hastings_algorithm>`__
-(see my `previous post <link://slug/markov-chain-monte-carlo-mcmc-and-the-metropolis-hastings-algorithm>`__ for a derivation) This algorithm is nice because you don't need the actual probability distribution, call it :math:`p(x)`, but rather only a function that is proportional :math:`f(x) \propto p(x)`.
+(see my `previous post <link://slug/markov-chain-monte-carlo-mcmc-and-the-metropolis-hastings-algorithm>`__ for a derivation).
+This algorithm is nice because you don't need the actual probability density, call it :math:`p(x)`, but rather only a function that is proportional to it (:math:`f(x) \propto p(x)`).
 Assuming that the state space of the Markov Chain is the support of your target probability distribution, the algorithm gives a method to select the next state to traverse.
 It does this by introducing two new distributions: a *proposal